 New figures show the little involvement of women in working life.

-Employment rates for women in Japan remain low despite the president's proposals for women to enter the world of work. / Photo: Unsplash
+Employment rates for women in Japan remain low despite the president's proposals for women to enter the workforce. / Photo: Unsplash

 The woman post/María Lourdes Zimmermann

 Leer en español: Las mujeres en puestos de liderazgo siguen siendo escasas en Japón

 Since he came to power, the president of Japan, Shinzo Abe, proposed in his economic improvement program, a greater insertion of women in the Japanese working life, however the employment rates among women continue to be low.

 The classification on female labor insertion carried out by the World Economic Forum 2019 showed that Japan fell to position 121 (out of 153 countries) for actions carried out in this field, after occupying position 110 in 2018 .
 It is clear that Japan is in an unfavorable position when it comes to gender equality.